 We are responsible for the maintenance of 618 km (386 miles) of adopted roads within North East Lincolnshire.
 To meet our statutory duties, we have a system of safety inspections and repairs for all the adopted roads within North East Lincolnshire.
 You can find out more information about potholes in North East Lincolnshire by reading the frequently asked questions in the expandable menu below.

 Report a pothole

-Let us know about a pothole by completing our Report a pothole form.
+Let us know about a pothole by completing our Road and footpaths repairs form.